siljamdev/Tebas/documentation/templateGuidelines.md

 **Disclaimer**: This guidelines are the ones I followed designing the useful templates avaiable [in this repo](../templates)

 ## Help script
-Templates should have a `thelp` script and plugins `phelp`.
+Templates should have a `thelp` global script and plugins `phelp`.
 These commands will explain all other avaialable commands, what they do, and how to use them.

 ## Arguments
 It is preferent for scripts to have CLI arguments than interactive prompts, when possible.
 This makes it possible to automate many tasks.